 Located just half an hour north of Fort Augustus is Urquhart Castle, one of Scotland’s most iconic fortresses.
 The ruins of the castle sit on a hill overlooking Loch Ness and offer breathtaking views of the surrounding countryside.
 Visitors can explore its ruins and learn about its fascinating history while taking in the beautiful scenery.

 Just five minutes drive from Urquhart Castle and you’ll reach the small town of Drumnadrochit.
-A stop at the Loch Ness Visitor Centre is a must for anyone wanting to find out more about the legend of Nessie, the Loch Ness Monster.
+A stop at the Loch Ness Centre is a must for anyone wanting to find out more about the legend of Nessie, the Loch Ness Monster.
 The Centre has recently reopened following a massive refurbishment and is well worth visiting.
 Click here to buy a ticket to their unique 60 minute immersive experience!

 You can reach the capital of the Highlands in under an hour from Fort Augustus.
 Inverness is a small city with most sites an easy walk away.
 We enjoy wandering around the city, admiring the castle and having a tasty lunch at the Mustard Seed restaurant down by the waterfront.
 Our favourite area is down by the river Ness where you’ll find lovely walks around Ness Islands and somewhere to eat at the food trucks at the Highland Food & Drink Trail (usually there Wed – Sunday) on Ness Walk.